Income Tax Consultant | Appeal Filing - Income Tax Online

 A firm / LLP has to file the return even in case of Nil Income or losses.

-31st July of assessment year If firm whose accounts are required to be audited under this Act or under any other law for the time being in force - 31st October of assessment year If required to furnish a u/s 92E, the 30th November of assessment year
+31st July of assessment year If firm whose accounts are required to be audited under this Act or under any other law for the time being in force - 31st October of assessment year If required to furnish a report u/s 92E, the 30th November of assessment year

 Association of Person (AOP) / Body of Individuals (BOI) / Artificial Juridical Person including Trust , Political Parties etc. Co-operative Society Local Authority